Sunday, January 25

 Sati Mookherjee

 Bring your family on a journey to the mountains!
 Hear Caroline Shaw’s glorious and colorful orchestral adaptation of the beloved book, “The Mountain that Loved a Bird,” narrated by local poet Sati Mookherjee.
 We’ll tip-toe through the Hall of the Mountain King, hoping to escape A Night on Bald Mountain.
-In the hour before the concert begins, enjoy the hands-on experiences our Children’s Music Fair has to offer.
+In the hour before the concert begins, enjoy the hands-on experiences our Children’s Music Fair has to offer including an Instrument Petting Zoo brought to you by Bellingham Wind Works and a craft with the Children's Museum of Skagit County.
 (Sensory friendly only enter at 12:30pm)

 Modest Mussorgsky